 3-1 Sanitary and phytosanitary measures adopted by the Kingdom are based on standards, specifications and international guidelines and recommendations, with the exception of precautionary and scientifically justified measures that achieve a higher level of protection than the level of the measures based on international standards, specifications and recommendations which are consistent with all the provisions of the Regulations.

-3-2 Measures to protect human, animal or plant health in line with the standards necessary to protect human, animal or plant health, are supposedly on in line, also, with the relevant provisions of this Agreement and the Convention of GATT 1994
+3-2 Measures to protect human, animal or plant health in line with the standards are considered necessary to protect human, animal or plant health, which supposedly go in line with the relevant provisions of this Agreement and the Convention of GATT 1994

-3-4 The Kingdom fully plays its role within its relevant means in international organizations and their subsidiary bodies, especially in the International Organization for Animal Health (OIE) and the Codex Alimentarius Commission (Codex CAC) and international and regional organizations operating under the International Convention for the protection of plants (IPPC), for the purpose of promoting and encouraging working within these organizations, to develop standards, guidelines and recommendations on all aspects of sanitary and phytosanitary measures and their regular review.
+3-4 The Kingdom fully plays its role within its relevant means in international organizations and their subsidiary bodies, especially in the International Organization for Animal Health (OIE) and the Codex Alimentative Commission (Codex CAC) and international and regional organizations operating under the International Convention for the protection of plants (IPPC), for the purpose of promoting and encouraging working within these organizations, to develop standards, guidelines and recommendations on all aspects of sanitary and phytosanitary measures and their regular review periodically.

 4-1 The Kingdom shall take into account the Sanitary and Phytosanitary measures taken in other countries and members of the organization, if they are equivalent to its measures, even if these measures differ from those used by other members of the organization, which are trading in the same product, if the exporting member State proved to the Kingdom, objectively, that its measures achieve the level of protection for human, animal and plant health, applicable in the Kingdom.
 To verify that, the Kingdom is entitled to take measures, such as running any related necessary and appropriate tests.

 Concluding specific bilateral or multipartite agreements, through holding negotiation, on recognizing specific equivalence of sanitary and phytosanitary procedures related to protecting human, animal and plant health.
-Other countries are equally, entitled, too.
+Other countries are equally entitled to do the same.

 4.2 The Kingdom, at the request of a Member State of the Organization, may hold consultations, with a view to conclude bilateral or multilateral agreements, on the recognition of equal measures of sanitary and phytosanitary (SPS), for the protection of human, animal, and plant health.